naturalis/FormicID/README.md

 _Skip step 2 if you don't need to download the data._

-Create a 2 column csv file with the genus+species you want to download from AntWeb as follows:
+Create a 2 column .csv file with the genus + species specified for downloading from AntWeb. `indet` species will be skipped because it it just a aggregation of unidentified specimens within a genus.
+Species that will show `0` specimen count will also be skipped.

 genus  | species
 ------ | --------